What is the difference between Ğ1 and Bitcoin?

 The main difference is the way money is created

-Bitcoin is created by rewarding owners of powerful computers that mine/create bitcoin on the blockchain by validating and checking transactions.
-So bitcoins money creation is based on computational power, that's why it uses a large amount of energy to create/mine bitcoin.
+Bitcoin is created by rewarding owners of powerful computers that mine/create bitcoins on the blockchain by validating and checking transactions.
+So bitcoins money creation is based on computational power, that's why it uses a large amount of energy to create/mine bitcoins.

 By contrast, Ğ1 are being created in equal share between all its currency co-creators; whether they run a node of the blockchain or not.
 Everyone is at the center of the money creation process.
 Over time, more and more Ğ1 are being created proportionally to the monetary mass (total amount of Ğ1 in circulation).

 The planned scarcity of bitcoin make it a good candidate for speculation.
 The more rare it is, the more expensive it is.
 It is speculated that with time, as the number of bitcoin mined/created is reduced, which happens sequentially up until 2140, when the 21 million cap on bitcoin is reached, the price of bitcoin will match the demand for it, which if it continues with it's 4 year cycles as has been the case since it was created in 2008, could well be a very good store of value, with the price steadily increasing, despite these cycles.